celestialspring/Optics/GaussianBeamPropagation GUI/readme.md

 # Gaussian Beam Propagation

-Under modules, the GaussianBeam python script contains a class for simulating Beam propagation and calculating the relevant parameters.
+Under modules, the GaussianBeam python script contains a class for simulating beam propagation and calculating the relevant parameters.
 An example script gives an example of how beam behaves under single lens transformation based on ABCD matrices and q-parameter.